Wadye17/cestrum-cli/README.md

 low-level operations will be (stopping, removing, adding, and starting deployments), instead of directly applying them.

-Reconfigurations are written in the CESR language.
+Reconfigurations are written in the CESR language, in files ending with `.cesr` (with a **r**, for "reconfiguration").

-For instance, in the running example, we would like to replace the deployment `server_1` with another, say `new_server_1`.
+For instance, in the running example, we would like to replace the deployment `server_1` with another, say `new_server_1`;
-In CESR, such a reconfiguration can be expressed as:
+in CESR, such a reconfiguration can be expressed as:

 ```
 hook "doc";